Is Tea A Colloid?

 Regarding tea, the size of tea particles can vary depending on factors like the type of tea and the brewing method.
 Tea leaves themselves are not colloidal particles as they are much larger than the typical size range.
 Albeit, when tea is brewed, smaller particles are released into the liquid, which may fall within the colloid size range.

-See also How To Make Goldenrod Tea?
+See also How To Make Damiana Tea?

 3. Determining if tea meets the criteria of a colloid